hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 While this is strictly not a permission configuration, defining :ref:`role-based column presets <column_presets>` on any column automatically removes access to it.
 This preset can be defined for ``insert`` and ``update`` operations.
-This configuration is also very useful to avoid sending sensitive user-information in the query and leverage session variables or static data instead.
+This configuration is also very useful to avoid sending sensitive user-information in the request and leverage session variables or static data instead.

 .. _backend-only-permissions: